The great urbanist Jane Jacobs once said you need to walk a city’s streets to see its soul. I think that extends to running too.

 If you’re running on the weekend and in commercial districts, you’ll have comparatively fewer things to worry about.

 Slow down, enjoy the run – You highly unlikely to achieve a PB running in the city.
 That’s ok.
 Slowing down will allow you to soak up the full culture and beauty of a place.
 Treat the many stoppages – road crossings, unpredictable pedestrians, a-boards – as a great opportunity to see and experience more on your runs.
+Unlock the health benefits of slow jogging every day too.

 Give right of way to others – The pedestrianization of historic city centers is increasingly common.
 The movement to dethrone the car as the king of the city gives far more freedom to pedestrians, walkers and cyclists to roam and mix.
 Shared-use spaces can cause some friction between impatient cyclists or runners and penetrations whose attention might be elsewhere.
 It’s safe to assume (and almost an unwritten rule) that others won’t move and it’s your responsibility to swerve around them.